 The hallmark of COPD is the increased resistance it causes for airflow in the lungs.
 In the chronic bronchitis form of COPD, much of the airflow obstruction comes from a progressive thickening and stiffening of the small airways in addition to increased mucus production.

 The pathologic process underlying the narrowing of airways is fibrosis.
-With fibrosis, excess collagen accumulates in and around the airways, making them fatter and more rigid.
+With fibrosis, excess collagen accumulates in and around the airways, making them thicker and more rigid.
 Extra collagen is secreted as a natural repair response to tissue damage.
-In COPD, myofibroblasts produce lower-than-normal levels of $\alpha$ -SMA, inhibiting the natural repair response (Holm Nielsen et al., 2019).
+Actins such as $\alpha$ -SMA are proteins related to cell motility, structure, integrity, and intercellular signaling.
+In COPD, myofibroblasts produce lower-than-normal levels of $\alpha$ -SMA, inhibiting the natural repair response (GeneCard, 2024).